 Carcavelos Beach

-Widely considered the best all-around beach near Lisbon, it is known for its wide sandy stretch, surf schools, and lively restaurants.
-It takes about 25 to 30 minutes by train from Cais do Sodré, and also includes a short 10-minute walk.
+This is considered one of the best all around beaches near the city.
+It’s known for the wide sandy shoreline, surf schools, and busy beach cafés.
+The beach has a livelier atmosphere than many nearby spots, especially during summer afternoons.
+It takes about 25 to 30 minutes to reach by train from Cais do Sodré (the port), followed by a short walk.

 Praia de Paço de Arcos